krokowski0x/AVLTree/README.md

 npm i
 ```

-I also have nodemon installed globally, which resterts server on changes.
+I also have nodemon installed globally, which restarts server if you make some changes.
 It's not appearing in dev dependencies, so for an app to work properly, you should run:

 ```